udacity/create-your-own-adventure/english/animal/animal.md

 The hilarious thing is that i start thinking about making it my own meal.
 I remember my last meal, oh it was a dead dog 3 days ago.
 We are stepping to the verge of eating each other, human flesh oh what does it taste.

+Halfway eating, you notice that something is wrong.
+Where is the meatiness?
+The tinge of iron?
+Why is it so... sweet?

+To your horror, your dog, your cat, and you yourself are [marshmallow.](english/marshmallow.md)